arti9m/PHP-XLS-Excel-Parser/README.md

 ## 6. Error handling

-Each time an _error_ occures, the script places an error code into `$this->error` array and appends an error message to `this->err_msg`.
+Each time an _error_ occures, the script places an error code into `$excel->error` array and appends an error message to `this->err_msg`.
 If an error occures, it prevents execution of parts of the script that depend on successful execution of the part where the error occured. _Warnings_ work similarly to errors except they do not prevent execution of other parts of the script, because they always occur in non-critical places.
-Warnings use `$this->warn` to store warning codes and `$this->warn_msg` for warning texts.
+Warnings use `$excel->warn` to store warning codes and `$excel->warn_msg` for warning texts.

-If an error occurs in constructor and Debug mode is disabled, the user should check if `$this->error` non-strictly evaluates to `true` (for example, `if($this->error){ /*error processing here*/ }`, in which case error text can be read from `$this->err_msg` and the most recent error code can be obtained as the last element of `$this->error` array.
-Same applies to Warnings, which use `$this->warn_msg` and `$this->warn`, respectively.
+If an error occurs in constructor and Debug mode is disabled, the user should check if `$excel->error` non-strictly evaluates to `true` (for example, `if($excel->error){ /*error processing here*/ }`, in which case error text can be read from `$excel->err_msg` and the most recent error code can be obtained as the last element of `$excel->error` array.
+Same applies to Warnings, which use `$excel->warn_msg` and `$excel->warn`, respectively.

 If Debug mode is enabled, errors and warnings are printed (echoed) to standart output.